ahmedibi/ahmedibi/README.md

 ---

-### 📚 Currently Learning
+### 📚 Currently:

-- 🚀 Building full-stack apps with Node.js and Express
-- 🎨 Polishing UI/UX with modern React techniques
+- ⚛️ Crafting dynamic React web apps
+- 🌐 Diving deeper into backend logic, databases, and API integrations
-- 🤖 Tinkering with AI tools, APIs & automation
+- 🧠 Experimenting with AI tools, automations, and creative tech projects
+- 🔄 On the path to mastering full stack development — one build at a time

 ---